Reting Rinpoche Tenzin Jigme Thutob Wangchuk (1948-1997), Tibet

 Kism; her family, by gift or inheritance from Kism's uncle or grandfather, a secretary to Reting Rinpoche Tenzin Jigme Thutob Wangchuk

-Philip Rudko, purchased from Albert Rudolph in New York, NY
+Philip Rudko, purchased from Kism in New York, NY

 Arthur M. Sackler Gallery, gift of Alice S. Kandell

-See also acquisition proposal titled “Tara (One of the Famed Twenty-one Tara Emanations) Offered as a gift from Alice S. Kandell to the Arthur M. Sackler Gallery of Art,” 2011, copy in object file.
-Prior to or in the very early 1960s, the Reting sent his portable wealth out of Tibet to safeguard their cultural heritage and wealth.
+See acquisition proposal titled “Tara (One of the Famed Twenty-one Tara Emanations) Offered as a gift from Alice S. Kandell to the Arthur M. Sackler Gallery of Art,” 2011, copy in object file.
+The acquisition proposal states that the Reting Rinpoche sent his portable wealth out of Tibet in the early 1960s as a means to safeguard their cultural heritage and wealth.

-See acquisition proposal in note 1.
+See note 1.
+The acquisition proposal states that Philip Rudko purchased this object directly from Kism.
 Philip Rudko, born just outside New York City in northern New Jersey, is a Russian Orthodox priest and art conservator, specializing in Tibetan objects.
 He works with the collector Alice Kandell as the curator of her personal collection.

 - Previous Owner(s) and Custodian(s)